Dapp-Learning-DAO/Dapp-Learning/security/1-reentrancy/uniAndImbtc/README.md

 # Background
-In 2020 April 18th, Uniswap(V) is drained by reentrancy attack.
+In 2020 April 18th, Uniswap(V1) is drained by reentrancy attack.
 This exchange hosts an ImBTC-Eth pair where ImBTC is an ERC777 token.

 Here I present a demo illustrating how this attack is engaged.